hpingel/sktp-server/README.md

 # SKTP-Apps

-The sktp-server may ask different "apps" with different purposes.
-Existing apps are:
+The sktp-server may host different "apps" with different purposes.
+Pre-existing apps are:
 * "Petscii experiments" - Test screens that illustrate the different options to compose the screen content
 * CSDB Browser/Launcher (sourcecode not yet public at this time)
 * HVSC Browser/Launcher (sourcecode not yet public at this time)